kevlarr/svelte-tailwind-pwa-theme-selection/README.md

 natively supporting JS-disabled clients, and the only extra bit necessary to get it working in JS-enabled clients is a single `$state` that is updated through the enhanced form after submit.

+**Note:** There are *two* ways of selecting theme in JS-enabled environments:

+1. The form in the `/settings` page (with a submit button)
+2. The `select` dropdown in the footer (without a submit button)

+That `select` element renders as disabled in JS-disabled environments, mainly because it uses JS to automatically submit on change to avoid having a big button next to it.